ooni/ooni.org/content/about/faq.md

 * Presence of middleboxes (i.e. systems that could be responsible for censorship or surveillance);

-* Speed and performance of networks;
+* Speed and performance of networks.

-* Video streaming performance.

 ### How do OONI Probe tests measure internet censorship?